GoogleChrome/developer.chrome.com/site/en/docs/workbox/troubleshooting-and-logging/index.md

   A look at Workbox's logging features, and in-browser service worker debugging tools.
 ---

 Debugging a service worker is tough.
-You’re dealing with the lifecycle, updates, caches, and the interaction between all of these things.
+You're dealing with the lifecycle, updates, caches, and the interaction between all of these things.
 Fortunately, just as Workbox makes service worker development easier, it also makes debugging easier through its informative logging.
-This page will touch on some of the available debugging tools, and how Workbox’s logging works and how it can be configured.
+This page will touch on some of the available debugging tools, and how Workbox's logging works and how it can be configured.

 ## Available troubleshooting tools

 There are loads of tools available in the browser for debugging and troubleshooting while developing a service worker.
-Here’s a few resources to get you started with your browser of choice.
+Here's a few resources to get you started with your browser of choice.

 ### Chrome and Edge

 Chrome (and [recent versions of Edge based on the Blink engine](https://en.wikipedia.org/wiki/Microsoft_Edge#Anaheim_(2019%E2%80%93present))) have a robust set of developer tools.
-Some of those tools—specifically in Chrome’s DevTools—were [touched upon earlier in this documentation](/docs/workbox/improving-development-experience/), but there’s more to discover:
+Some of those tools&mdash;specifically in Chrome's DevTools&mdash;were [touched upon earlier in this documentation](/docs/workbox/improving-development-experience/), but there's more to discover:

 - [Debug Progressive Web Apps](https://developers.google.com/web/tools/chrome-devtools/progressive-web-apps)
 - [Inspect Network Activity in Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/network)